Phage therapy: Limitations

 The high bacterial strain specificity of phage therapy may make it necessary for clinics to make different cocktails for treatment of the same infection or disease, because the bacterial components of such diseases may differ from region to region or even person to person.
 In addition, this means that "banks" containing many different phages must be kept and regularly updated with new phages.

 Further, bacteria can evolve different receptors either before or during treatment.
 This can prevent phages from completely eradicating them.

 The need for banks of phages makes regulatory testing for safety harder and more expensive under current rules in most countries.
 Such a process would make the large-scale use of phage therapy difficult.
 Additionally, patent issues (specifically on living organisms) may complicate distribution for pharmaceutical companies wishing to have exclusive rights over their "invention", which would discourage a commercial corporation from investing capital in this.

 As has been known for at least thirty years, mycobacteria such as Mycobacterium tuberculosis have specific bacteriophages.
-No lytic phage has yet been discovered for Clostridium difficile, which is responsible for many nosocomial diseases, but some temperate phages (integrated in the genome, also called lysogenic) are known for this species; this opens encouraging avenues but with additional risks, as discussed below.
+No lytic phage has yet been discovered for Clostridioides difficile, which is responsible for many nosocomial diseases, but some temperate phages (integrated in the genome, also called lysogenic) are known for this species; this opens encouraging avenues but with additional risks, as discussed below.

-The negative public perception of viruses may also play a role in the reluctance to embrace phage therapy.
+The negative public perception of viruses may contribute to the reluctance to embrace phage therapy.